LineageOS/lineage_wiki/pages/utm-vm-on-apple-silicon-mac.md

 permalink: utm-vm-on-apple-silicon-mac.html
 ---

-{% include alerts/warning.html content="This is not officially supported and maintained by individual LineageOS maintainers.
+{% include alerts/warning.html content="This is not officially supported and is maintained by individual LineageOS maintainers.
 Due to this, unlike Cuttlefish/Emulator/AVD which is guaranteed to function when built, these targets carry no such guarantee." %}
 {% include alerts/warning.html content="None of the `virtio_*` build targets are built by LineageOS build servers, and no OTA updates will be delivered to builds of these targets.
 As such, you must build all images and update the builds manually." %}

 ## Known issues